 We recommend the Approve outgoing changes setting for teams that are unfamiliar with how the integration works.
 The approval step allows teams that are new to the integration to validate what is being sent to their development system, which can help prevent unintentional changes from going through.

-11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown and select Send to Asana.
-You should see a link to the created Asana record appear on the Aha! feature after a few seconds.
+11. Finally, test the integration by opening one of your features or activities in Aha! and use the Send dropdown and select Send to Asana.
+You should see a link to the created Asana record appear on the Aha! feature or activity after a few seconds.
 This will let you easily click into Asana to verify that everything was sent through correctly.